 Within the medieval walls of Monemvasia is one of the most well-preserved and fascinating castle cities in Greece, which attracts visitors from all over the world all year round.
 Dozens of churches, mansions of wealthy merchants, fountains, Turkish baths, and cobbled streets are kept in remarkably good condition, preserving the atmosphere of this settlement, which from the Byzantine years to the 19th century played an important role in the history of the region.

-There are no cars allowed inside the castle, so get ready for a walk.
+There are no cars allowed inside the castle, so get ready for a walk like in most famous landmarks.
 The main cobbled path that starts from the gate of the Castle leads you to the most important sights but also to the restaurants, bars, and shops that can be found there.
 From the main square with the cannon, and the Archaeological Museum begins the cobbled path to the Upper Castle or Goula, the second settlement.
 It is worth the uphill between the pomegranates and the date palms if only for the view from the walls of the Upper Castle, in front of the imposing church of Agia Sofia.

 The White Tower in Thessaloniki

-The White Tower of Thessaloniki - credits: Ververidis Vasilis/Shutterstock.com
+The White Tower of Thessaloniki, famous landmarks in Greece - credits: Ververidis Vasilis/Shutterstock.com

 The White Tower used to be called "The Tower of Blood", "The Tower of the Janissaries" by the Christians, and even older, in the 18th century, it was "The Fortress of Kalamaria".
 Today it functions as a history museum of Thessaloniki and the use of modern digital media for its narration makes the visit to it worthwhile.